 - There are several classes of CDL.
 Ensure you have the appropriate CDL for the equipment you intend to operate and the freight you plan to transport.

-- The Federal Motor Carrier Safety Administration (FMCSA) and your local state’s licensing office provide training manuals and additional information at no cost to you.
+- The Federal Motor Carrier Safety Administration (FMCSA) and your local state’s licensing office can provide training manuals and additional information at no cost to you.

 Certain types of equipment and cargo require special CDL endorsements:

-US DOT and Motor Carrier Authority Number - $300
+4. USDOT and Motor Carrier Authority Number - $300

-The USDOT Number is a unique identifier used for collecting and monitoring a company’s safety information.
-There is no cost associated with obtaining a DOT number.
+The U.S. Department of Transportation (USDOT) Number is a unique identifier used for collecting and monitoring a company’s safety information.
+It’s required for all commercial vehicles hauling cargo in interstate commerce.
+There is no cost associated with obtaining a USDOT number.

-The MC authority number is a unique identifier assigned by the FMCSA.
+An MC authority number is a unique identifier assigned by the Federal Motor Carrier Safety Administration (FMCSA).
 Trucking companies conducting interstate commerce are required to have one.
+The application fee for MC authority is $300.

-There may be additional fees with items such as insurance which are required as a part of the operating authority application process.
+There may be additional fees with items, such as insurance, which are required as a part of the operating authority application process.
+To begin your MC authority application, visit the FMCSA’s Unified Registration System.

-Unified Carrier Registration (UCR) - $59 - 56,977
+5. Unified Carrier Registration (UCR) - $59-$56,977

-International Registration Plan (IRP) Tag - $1,500 - 2,000
+6. International Registration Plan (IRP) Tag - $1,500-$2,000

 The International Registration Plan (IRP) is the process for registering for apportioned license plates for commercial vehicles and trailer equipment.